shahrinazuan87/laravelhotelbooking/readme.md

 # laravelhotelbooking
-Laravel based application used to book rooms and bookings and manage bookings and clients and have permissions and roles add-ons.
+Laravel based application used to book rooms and bookings, manage bookings, clients also have permissions and roles add-ons. <br>
-This is the further enhancement of laravel booking app by javedbaloch4 url(https://github.com/javedbaloch4/Laravel-Booking).
+This is the further enhancement of laravel booking app by javedbaloch4 url(https://github.com/javedbaloch4/Laravel-Booking). <br>
 Im just integrate his app to my project with some enhancement like theme templates, user permissions and roles.

 ### Features